Ouroborosrex/LLAMA3_Finetuning_PII/README.md

 # LLM Experimentation: PII Instruction Tuning Dataset
-The code is a Python script that utilizes transformer-based language models to generate text completions and evaluate their quality against reference outputs.
-It leverages the Hugging Face Transformers library for model loading, tokenization, and generation tasks.
-The script supports both standard language models (e.g., LLAMA3) and custom low-rank (LoRA) models, allowing users to experiment with different architectures and configurations.
+The code is a Python script that creates a personal identifiable information dataset based on several BERT PII datasets.
+We then train a Llama 3 8B model on the PII dataset and evaluate it's performance.
 ## Language Model Text Generation and Evaluation

 This notebook contains a Python script for text generation and evaluation using various transformer-based language models.
 It leverages the Hugging Face Transformers library for model loading, tokenization, and generation tasks.